microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

   </center>
 </p>

-The USER button control is outlined in the table below.
+The USER button control action is outlined in the table below.

 <p>
   <center>